6 Author Website Tips for Success

 Direct Sales

 The best option will be to utilize an ecommerce platform and sell directly to your customers.
-Lulu offers a Shopify App to allow you to integrate your selling through your website, or you can use our open API to build your own pipeline to our print network.
+Lulu offers ecommerce integrations to allow you to integrate your selling through your website, or you can use our open API to build your own pipeline to our print network.

 Setting up an API connection can be some work and if you’re not the most experienced web developer, it may be too much.
-This is the exact reason Lulu developed our Shopify App and why we are under production for numerous other ecommerce plug and play Apps.
+This is the exact reason Lulu developed our Shopify integration and why we are in production for numerous other ecommerce plug-and-play Apps.

 Clear Call to Action